KimDzongAxel/Mixxx-upgraded-NS4FX-mapping/README.md

 ### List of currrent changes:

 - **Keylock remap** - moved keylock enable from pitch bend buttons to pitch play pad mode button
+- **Loop anchor remap** - mapped loop anchor control to roll pad mode button.
+Roll mode button was not used and loop anchor was not mapped to anything I found it useful
 - **Preview deck control** - pressing knob button while track is highlighted loads it to preview deck and plays it.
-Second press stops it (and if selected ejects).
+Second press stops it (and if selected ejects)
 - **Preview deck hotcue scrolling** - if a track is playing on a preview deck then shift + knob turn will jump between cue points in the track so that it's easy to actually preview track without having to use mouse

 ## Help needed